Why Peptide Quality Matters for Research

 Step 1: Visual Inspection Upon Arrival

 Check packaging integrity immediately.
 Lyophilized peptides should arrive in sealed vials or ampoules, typically packaged with desiccant.
-Physical signs of problems:
+Physical signs of problems include:

 - Visible moisture or clumping